Endomorphisms of quasi-projective varieties -- towards Zariski dense orbit and Kawaguchi-Silverman conjectures: Case of log Kodaira dimension >= 0 : Proofs of Theorems and

-We return back to the proof of Proposition~\ref{p:torus_lift}.
-Now for a general field $\kk$, we can use the same argument as in Remark~\ref{r:red_2C} to conclude that $X$ is a \textit{Q}-algebraic torus over $\kk$, with the help with Claim~\ref{claim:fib} and Lemma~\ref{lem:extsemiabel}; note that any (connected) finite {\'e}tale cover of $X_{\kk}$ comes from a such one of $X_{\C}$ (cf.~Lemma~\ref{lem:pi_1-inv}).
-Then, as a consequence of Lemma~\ref{lem:torus-cls}, $f$ lifts to the algebraic torus closure $\pi_T\colon T\cong\G_m^2\to X$. \end{proof}
+We return back to the proof of \cref{p:torus_lift}.
+Now for a general field $\kk$, we can use the same argument as in \cref{r:red_2C} to conclude that $X$ is a \textit{Q}-algebraic torus over $\kk$, with the help with \cref{claim:fib,lem:extsemiabel}; note that any (connected) finite {\'e}tale cover of $X_{\kk}$ comes from a such one of $X_{\C}$ (cf.~\cref{lem:pi_1-inv}).
+Then, as a consequence of \cref{lem:torus-cls}, $f$ lifts to the algebraic torus closure $\pi_T\colon T\cong\G_m^2\to X$. \end{proof}

 Now we are ready for the following two proofs.